• HOME

 What brings the faucet and the vanity light together is the antique finish on this brass vanity light.
 The darker tones join forces with the almost black of the oil rubbed bronze.

-One thing to know when shopping online is the challenge of selecting the same finish from different venders.
-So when in doubt look at the finish of one piece and accent on that in the other piece.
+One thing to know when shopping online is the challenge of selecting the same finish from different vendors.
+So when in doubt, look at the finish of one piece and accent that in the other piece.

 Bathroom Shower Tile

-The fun really gets exciting when you start installing the shower tile.
+The fun gets exciting when you start installing the shower tile.

 Small farmhouse bathroom ideas

-Not only did we install tile in the shower but we decided to wrap it around and into the niche where the shelves will go.
+Not only did we install tile in the shower, but we decided to wrap it around and into the niche where the shelves will go.
 Touches like this make a space.
+We went with lovely white tiles for the walls and white penny tile for the niche.

 Small farmhouse bathroom ideas

 Another detail that can make a shower is adding a different tile to the shampoo niche.
-Here we choose a penny tile for the niche.
+Here we chose a penny tile for the niche.
+It's the perfect place to add a contrasting shape.

 Small farmhouse bathroom ideas